Spring is here, it’s time to make your car nice and shiny too.

 Step 2: Start with the wheels

-A specific wheel cleaner product would be a shrewd investment – your typical car washing products may not be strong enough to attack the dirt and grit that has been building up in your wheels.
+A specific wheel cleaner product would be a shrewd investment.
+Your typical car washing products may not be strong enough to attack the dirt and grit that has been building up in your wheels.

-Rinse off your wheel and wheel arches and you’re nearly ready to go.
-Spray on your cleaner of choice and let it sit on the alloy wheels before you scrub – this will allow the product time to do its work and start pulling away the dirt.
+Spray on your cleaner of choice and let it sit on the alloy wheels before you scrub, giving the product time to do its work and start pulling away the dirt.

-If possible, use a second bucket of water or empty your water before tackling the bodywork.
-This is going to get dirty.
+If possible, use a second bucket of water, or empty and refill with fresh water, before tackling the bodywork.

 A good scrubbing brush will allow you to work around the wheel and reach all those nooks and cranny’s before you rinse them off.

-Top tip: A pair of gloves may not be the worst idea at this stage – there will be a lot of dirt and debris!
+Top tip: A pair of gloves may not be the worst idea at this stage – there will be a lot of dirt and debris.

 Step 3: Rinse the bodywork